aogriffiths/relay/relay-extensions.md

 * __See Also:__ https://github.com/aogriffiths/relay/blob/spec-master/README.md

-Long versions includes examples and useful extracts from the PubSubHubbub specification.
-Short versions omit these and other non-normative information.
+Long versions includes examples and useful extracts from the PubSubHubbub specification. __Read these if you are implementing Relay or would find background and examples useful.__

+Short versions omit these and other non-normative information. __Read the these if you are only looking for the normative parts of the specifications or to see how simple the specification really is.__

 The Published versions are official approved releases of the specification.
 The Editor's Draft is the latest _work in progress_ version.

-If you are implementing Relay or would find background and examples useful read the long versions.
-If you are only looking for the normative parts of the specifications or to see how simple the specification really is, read the short versions.

 <br/>